FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 <<IMAGE>>

-After the user has logged into the third-party OAuth server and granted your application permissions, they are redirect back to your application and logged into it.
+After the user has logged into the third-party OAuth server and granted your application permissions, they are redirected back to your application and logged into it.

 The key part of this mode is that the user was both logged in, but also granted your application permissions to the service (i.e. Facebook).
 This is why so many applications leverage the "Login with Facebook" or other social integrations.
 It gives them access to call the Facebook APIs on the user's behalf but also logs the user in.